SchumacherFM/blog-cs/content/projects/2017-03-04-edge-side-includes-with-caddy.md

 gets stored in the resource configuration file (see Caddyfile).
 Second we're adding the ESI tags to the main JSON array, defining the src and each key points to a key in the Redis server.
 The value of each key contains a valid JSON object.
-Once the page gets requested from the e.g. browser the CaddyESI middleware will query in parallel Redis and insert the value into the main JSON array.
+Once the page gets requested from the e.g. browser the ESI middleware will query in parallel Redis and insert the value into the main JSON array.
 As Redis is single threaded you can define additional Redis sources to gain even more performance.
 Finally you only need to write a program to insert